traefik/traefik/docs/index.md

 ### 3 — Launch More Instances — Traefik Load Balances Them

-From the `traefik-quickstart/services` folder, run the following command to start more instances of your `whoami` services:
+Run more instances of your `whoami` service with the following command:

 ```shell
 docker-compose up --scale whoami=2 -d